garciparedes/codeforces/README.md

 ## Description

-This is my set of awesome solutions of Codeforces problems.
+This is my set of awesome solutions for Codeforces problems.

 ## Contents